-Personal Independence Payment (PIP) could help with some of the extra costs caused by long-term ill-health or a disability if you’re aged 16 to 64
+Personal Independence Payment (PIP) could help with some of the extra costs caused by long-term ill-health or a disability if you’re aged between16 and state pension age

 PIP isn’t means tested so you can get it even if you're working or in education.